REGISTRATION OPEN: 2021 Budget & Finance Virtual Workshop

 Using the American Rescue Plan Act (ARPA) to Benefit Your Community

-An overview of ARPA and any residual CARES Act matters.
-How to get the most out of ARPA for your community.
+An overview of how to get the most out of ARPA for your community.
+Eligible Uses for ARPA Funds and Compliance and Reporting Highlights.

 Property Taxes and State Aid to Municipalities